MarcusHue/rasabot/data/nlu.md

 - That is interesting
 - Tell me more about [rasa](tech_stack)
 - Tell me more about [parloa](tech_stack)
+- can you elaborate
+- could you explain why you need that
+- could you tell me more
+- explain it to me
+- explain that
+- i want more information
+- i would like to know why you need that
+- please elaborate
+- please explain
+- why do you need to know that
+- why is that necessary
+- give me more details

 ## intent:ask_faq_rasa
 - what is rasa?